 Street Fighter IV (at least the PS3 version) doesn't have that long loading times, but in the arcade mode, you're required to re-select a character each time you lose and select "continue".
 Over time (and especially against Seth), those 25 seconds of loading for a new match will start to feel like forever.
 Moral of the story: Allow players to select "continue with the same character" to avoid reloading.

-The PlayStation ports of early "VS." series fighting games (namely X-Men vs Street Fighter, Marvel Superheroes VS. Street Fighter and Marvel VS. Capcom) also saw gratuitous loading, enough so that the gameplay suffered horribly.
+The PlayStation ports of X-Men vs Street Fighter, Marvel Super Heroes vs. Street Fighter and Marvel vs. Capcom also saw gratuitous loading, enough so that the gameplay suffered horribly.
 Such gameplay sacrifices include only 2 unique characters for 2P VS (one unique with the other two used by your opponent), long load times in between matches, and near-dead stops during the fights, especially for very graphic-intensive super combos.
+The Sega Saturn versions of the first two games avoided such issues only by making the 4 MB RAM cartridge a requirement.
 Luckily, the Dreamcast came out just in time for Capcom to develop an arcade-perfect version of Marvel vs. Capcom (although they still released a load-happy PSX version alongside it), and its sequel was developed on a Dreamcast-only arcade board, rendering these issues obsolete.

 Sadly, BlazBlue: Continuum Shift was not as well-optimized and had long-ish loadtimes before each fight unless you installed the game to your HDD.